u-boot/u-boot/doc/usage/environment.rst

     Useful on scripts which control the retry operation themselves.

-npe_ucode
-    set load address for the NPE microcode

 silent_linux
-    If set then Linux will be told to boot silently, by changing the console to be empty.
+    If set then Linux will be told to boot silently, by adding 'console=' to its command line.
 If "yes" it will be made silent.
 If "no" it will not be made silent.
 If unset, then it will be made silent if the U-Boot console is silent.